Cordwainer, City of London

 Elsewhere, the ward is dominated by the usual City mix of financial sector institutions and their ancillary service providers.
 The aggressively postmodern office and retail complex called No 1 Poultry stands at Cordwainer’s north-east corner.

-The built environment of Cordwainer ward has undergone significant redevelopment over the past decade – and the most significant is yet to come: almost the entire south-east quadrant of Cordwainer is in the process of becoming Bloomberg Place, the European headquarters for the New York-based business and financial information company Bloomberg LP.
-The scheme is expected to be completed in summer 2017 and will consist of two buildings – one very large and one positively monolithic – each ten storeys tall, plus three subterranean levels.
-The pair will be separated by a pedestrian arcade and connected by several bridges.
-Plans for the north block include a new entrance to Bank station and an exhibition space housing the remains of the Roman Temple of Mithras.
-Museum of London archaeologists have uncovered more than 8,000 artefacts at the construction site, and have gone so far as to nickname it ‘the Pompeii of the North’.
+The built environment of Cordwainer has undergone significant change over the past decade, culminating in the construction of the European headquarters for the New York-based business and financial information company Bloomberg LP.
+The scheme fills almost the entire south-east quadrant of the ward and consists of two buildings – one very large and one positively monolithic – each ten storeys tall, plus three subterranean levels.
+The pair are separated by a pedestrian arcade and connected by several bridges.
+Museum of London archaeologists uncovered more than 14,000 artefacts at the construction site and went so far as to nickname it ‘the Pompeii of the North’.

 Cordwainers College, where Jimmy Choo honed his shoemaking skills, is now part of the London College Fashion.